 Once we had the frame of the room done, we could start with filling it in.
 We started by making these brackets and a wall-to-wall shelf over the bed for books!

-How to make wood shelf brackets
+How to build wood shelf brackets

 These brackets are high impact and really cool.
 We wanted something unique and study to hold literally all of the books that we own.